pinecoding/scrappydox/README.txt

         01+Geology~Mission_Trails.txt

-    An HTML comment block at the top of the docment, or after the title line (first line) can be used to specify commands for loading additional files, and for the definition of user variables used for sorting and filtering of the files loaded.
-Following is an example of a root document specifying the remainder of the document, so that [OTHER FILES] are not needed:
+    The HTML comment block after the title line supports additional commands for loading files, and for the definition of user variables used for sorting and filtering of the files loaded.
+Following is an example of a more complex [ROOT FILE] that fully specifies the remainder of the document, such that [OTHER FILES] are not needed:

         # Mission Trails
         <!--